emtseng/qual-code-visualizer/README.md

 ```csv
 Name, text , code1 , code2 , ...
 ```
 where `Name, text` is a string for some text that Name has said, and each code is a string.

+Note that:

+* the files should have the header described above (`Name, text, code1, code2, ...,`)
-Note that your speaker (Name) and their utterance (text) must be separated by a comma for this to work.
+* the your speaker (Name) and their utterance (text) must be separated by a comma
+* and the number of cells per line should match the number of codes described in the header for this to work.

 ## 2) Reformat transcripts